tillarnold/staffelei/README.md

 [![Coverage Status](https://coveralls.io/repos/tillarnold/staffelei/badge.svg?branch=master)](https://coveralls.io/r/tillarnold/staffelei?branch=master)

 `Staffelei` is a utility class that makes working with the 2D Canvas API (`CanvasRenderingContext2D`) easier.
-The `Staffelei` class extends the [`Leinwand`](https://github.com/tillarnold/leinwand)-class.
+The `Staffelei` class extends the [`Leinwand`](https://github.com/tillarnold/leinwand).
 Thus you get all the method chaining goodness form there.
-Additionally `Staffelei` provides more useful utilify methods, event handeling, as well as multi layer canvases.
+Additionally `Staffelei` provides more utilify methods, event handeling, as well as multi layer canvases.

 There are two ways to use Staffelei.
-Either you use it in the same way as `Leinwand` is used simply as a wrapper around a canvas or you also use it to manage layers.
+Either you use it in the same way as `Leinwand`.
+Simply as a wrapper around a canvas.
+Or you also use it to manage layers.

-In the first case which is called `simple`-mode you'd do something like this:
+In the first case (called `simple`-mode) you'd do something like this:

 ```js
 import Staffelei from 'staffelei';